Created from wind, rain and sun right here in the UK.

 Investing in renewable technology

 As well as supporting our growing community of independent generators, we’re developing our own wind and solar farms to help meet increasing customer demand for 100% renewable electricity.
-Good Energy has developed over 150MW of renewable energy sites, to support our continued commitment for 100% renewable energy.
+Good Energy has developed over 150MW of renewable energy sites, to support our continued commitment

 We can keep our prices much more stable for our customers because we generate our own power.